letsencrypt/acme-spec/draft-barnes-acme.md

 The CSR encodes the client's requests with regard to the content of the certificate to be issued.
 The CSR MUST contain at least one extensionRequest attribute {{RFC2985}} requesting a subjectAltName extension, containing the requested identifiers.

 The values provided in the CSR are only a request, and are not guaranteed.
 The server or CA may alter any fields in the certificate before issuance.
-For example, the CA may remove identifiers that are not authorized for the key indicated in the "authorization" field.
+For example, the CA may remove identifiers that are not authorized for the account key that signed the request.

 If the CA decides to issue a certificate, then the server returns the certificate in a response with status code 201 (Created).
 The server MUST indicate a URL for this certificate in a Location header field.